Student Loan Blog Series VI: Forgiven, Canceled, or Discharged

 You can submit certification from a physician that you are totally and permanently disabled because your physical or mental impairments:

-If you, the borrower, die, then your federal student loans will be discharged once a certified copy of the death certificate is provided to the school or to the loan servicer.
+If you, the borrower, die, then you will receive a discharge of your federal student loans once someone presents your death certificate to the loan company.

 Discharge in Bankruptcy